 Their most recent film in the series, Time for Us to Come Home for Christmas stars the one and only Lacey Chabert opposite Stephen Huszar.
 The new film debuted on the Hallmark Channel on Saturday, December 5, and mixes Hallmark's signature romance during the holiday season with a little bit of mystery.
 Five guests are invited to an inn for Christmas and need to uncover what they all have in common.
 Can't wait to find out the final reveal at the end of the new movie!

-This year, Gwen was also able to work with the Hallmark network as her holiday song "Here This Christmas" was the theme song for the Countdown to Christmas.
-So that means you're hearing Gwen's voice every time you've been watching little sneak peeks of the new holiday movies on Hallmark this season!
+In 2020, Gwen was also able to work with the Hallmark network as her holiday song "Here This Christmas" was the theme song for the Countdown to Christmas.
+So that means you were hearing Gwen's voice every time you watched those sneak peeks of holiday movies on Hallmark!
 There are so many things to love about this musical couple but their mutual love of Hallmark definitely sets them apart from the rest.